Nazi racial theories: Czechs

-The Nazis aimed to Germanise the Bohemian and Moravian areas.
+The Nazis aimed to Germanize the Bohemian and Moravian areas.
 The issue of sexual relations and marriages between Czechs and Germans was problematic.
 The Nazis did not prohibit marriages between Czechs and Germans and no law prohibited Jews from marrying Czechs.
 German women who married Czech men lost their Reich citizenship whereas Czech women who married German men were allowed to become part of the German Volk.

-Although Hitler considered Czechs to be of Mongolian origin, in accordance with the idea of completely Germanising the Protectorate of Bohemia and Moravia in 1940 he agreed with racial anthropologists that up to 50% of Czechs contained enough Nordic blood that they could be Germanised, while the "Mongoloid types" and the Czech intelligentsia were not to be Germanized and were to be “deprived of their power, eliminated, and shipped out of the country by all sorts of methods.”
+Although Hitler considered Czechs to be of Mongolian origin, in accordance with the idea of completely Germanizing the Protectorate of Bohemia and Moravia in 1940 he agreed with racial anthropologists that up to 50% of Czechs contained enough Nordic blood that they could be Germanized, while the "Mongoloid types" and the Czech intelligentsia were not to be Germanized and were to be "deprived of their power, eliminated, and shipped out of the country by all sorts of methods".

 In 1941 Hitler praised the "hard work and inventiveness of the Czechs" to his Propaganda Minister Goebbels and a year later he remarked that the Czechs were "industrious and intelligent workers".

 Poles

-Hitler thought of Poles as a foreign race and in Mein Kampf he criticised earlier attempts to Germanise ethnic Poles because he argued that the racial inferiority of the Poles would weaken the German nation.
+Hitler thought of the Poles as an alien race.
+He criticised earlier attempts to Germanise ethnic Poles, arguing in Mein Kampf that the racial inferiority of the Poles would weaken the German nation.

-Günther regarded Northern Poland as being predominantly Nordic and that the Nordic race was to be found amongst the upper classes.
+Günther regarded Northern Poland as being predominantly Nordic and held that the Nordic race was to be found amongst the upper classes.

-An influential figure among German racist theorists was Otto Reche, who became director of the Institute for Racial and Ethnic Sciences in Lipsk and advocated the genocide of the Polish nation.
-In this position he wrote that ethnic Poles were "an unfortunate mixture" consisting among others of Slavs, Balts and Mongolians, and that they should be eliminated to avoid possible mixing with the German race.
+An influential figure among German racist theorists, Otto Reche, became director of the Institute for Racial and Ethnic Sciences in occupied Lipsk during World War II and advocated the genocide of the Polish nation.
+In his position he wrote that ethnic Poles were "an unfortunate mixture" consisting among others of Slavs, Balts and Mongolians, and that they should be eliminated to avoid possible mixing with the German race.
 When Germany invaded Poland he wrote "We need Raum (space), but no Polish lice on our fur".

-After the invasion of Poland, Nazi propaganda began to depict Poles as subhumans.
-On 24 October 1939, after a meeting in the Propaganda Ministry, the Directive No.1306 of Nazi Germany's Propaganda Ministry was issued and stated: "It must be made clear even to the German milkmaid that Polishness equals subhumanity.
+After the invasion of Poland in 1939, Nazi propaganda began to depict Poles as subhumans.
+On 24 October 1939, after a meeting in the Propaganda Ministry, the Directive No.1306 of Nazi Germany's Propaganda Ministry was issued which stated: "It must be made clear even to the German milkmaid that Polishness equals subhumanity.
 Poles, Jews and Gypsies are on the same inferior level...
 This should be brought home as a leitmotiv, and from time to time, in the form of existing concepts such as 'Polish economy', 'Polish ruin' and so on, until everyone in Germany sees every Pole, whether farm worker or intellectual, as vermin."
 Goebbels and Hitler believed that Asia began in Poland.

 Goebbels in his diary on 10 October 1939 wrote what Hitler thought of the Poles:

 In December 1939, Himmler declared that racial assessments were essential to avoid "mongrel types from emerging in the territories that are to be newly settled.
 I want to create a blond province."